Field theories of active particle systems and their entropy production: #1

-\seclabel{N_interacting_distinguishable_particles} In the presence of interaction, the $n$-point propagator acquires additional terms to order $t'-t$.
+\toasubsubsection{\texorpdfstring{$N$}{N} pairwise interacting, distinguishable particles} \seclabel{N_interacting_distinguishable_particles} In the presence of interaction, the $n$-point propagator acquires additional terms to order $t'-t$.
 Diagrammatically, such terms to be added to $\ave{\phi_1(\yvec_1,t')\ldots\phitilde_N(\xvec_N,t)}$, beyond those shown in \Eref{joint_propagator_plus_first_order}, are of the form \Eref{h_example},

 each particle potentially interacting with any other particle.
 The underlying vertex, \eref{h_example}, is not symmetric, as the force is exerted on a particle attached via a dashed, red leg by the particle attached via undashed legs.
-The force is mediated by the dash-dotted line and need not be symmetric.
+The force is mediated by the dash-dotted line and need not be symmetric, \ie might be non-reciprocal \cite{ZhangGarcia-Millan:2023}.
 There are therefore $N(N-1)$ such contributions.

 With each of the interaction terms \Eref{Npropagators_distinguishable_interaction_diagrams} being of order $t'-t$, \Eref{h_example_compact}, they add to the propagator \Eref{Npropagators_distinguishable} in the form